Ahsha Safaí: San Francisco Board of Supervisors

+Actions on housing

-He worked with Dean Preston and Aaron Peskin to delay the construction of thousands of units in the Hub so that TODCO, a prominent anti-housing group in San Francisco, could perform a race and equity study on the project within six months.
+He worked with Supervisors Dean Preston and Aaron Peskin to delay the construction of thousands of housing units in the Hub so that TODCO, a low-income housing non-profit in San Francisco, could perform a race and equity study on the project within six months.
 More than two years later, TODCO had not begun the study and the group said it had no intent to do so.

 In 2021, Safaí said he would oppose the building of modular housing for the homeless in San Francisco unless it used labor from San Francisco; a Vallejo company had up until then provided modular housing complexes faster and cheaper than other companies could.
 In 2021, Safaí supported a proposal by Mayor London Breed to streamline housing production in San Francisco.